BitastaB/autumn2021-base/README.md

-#application can be run by
+Application can be run by
-python application_main.py -f ./CompetitionInstances/bp_50_00.txt this is the format
+- python application_main.py -f ./CompetitionInstances/bp_50_00.txt this is the format